 Figure I.1 – Controlling of MG-level QoS marking function – Variants 1 and 2

-Some observations:

-Variant 1 is based on pure signalling without provisioning needs either at the MGC or MG.
+Details:

+Variant 1 could avoid type mapping and value mapping at MGC and MG level.

 Variant 2 is typically used when call control signalling either does not support signalling of DiffServ values or when a local DiffServ translation is applied.
 In this case, the QoS marking is provisioned at the MGC, and the MGC provides the DiffServ mapping.

-{Editor’s note: Further clarification of the term “provisioning” in terms of whether the priority marking is carried in the bearer part of the call control or not is needed for Variants 1 and 2.
-In addition, definition of these variants should be included.}
+Thus, there is type/value mapping at MGC level, but not any such mapping additionally necessary by the MG.

 I.2.3 Bearer independent H.248 signalling

-The DiffServ codepoint for a particular packet bearer traffic class might be also provisioned at MG level (see Figure I.2).
+The DiffServ codepoint for a particular packet bearer traffic class might be also provisioned at MG level.
+This implies the necessity of a correspondent mapping function at MG level (MGMF, see Figure I.2) besides the MGC level MF.

 Figure I.2 – Controlling of MG-level QoS marking function – Variant 3

-Some observations:
+Details:

 Variant 3 does not require the explicit signalling of DiffServ codepoints at the H.248 interface.
 Instead another H.248 protocol element could be signalled to trigger bearer packets marking with appropriate DiffServ codepoints.

-Variant 3 needs to take into account that an H.248 profile might support in addition direct DiffServ signalling, which may lead to a mix of both H.248 signalling options (i.e., ‘bearer deendent’ and ‘bearer independent’ formats used in parallel), and hence the careful consideration of possible interaction issues.
+Variant 3 needs to take into account that an H.248 profile might support in addition DiffServ signalling (i.e., bearer dependent), which may lead to a mix of both H.248 signalling options (i.e., ‘bearer dependent’ and ‘bearer independent’ formats used in parallel), and hence the careful consideration of possible interaction issues.

 I.3 IEPS/ETS traffic support: question of signalling (stage 3) solutions?